datasciencenw/datasciencenw.github.io/pages/about.md

 [We](team.html) are a data and decision science company that provides elegant, effective, data-driven solutions to problems.
 While our solutions are not domain specific, we have extensive experience in psychology, marketing, medical, and pharmaceutical applications.

 We have two primary offers: [data science](data_science.html) solutions and hands-on [training](training.html) workshops in the R programming language, statistics, and machine learning.
-To learn more about our offers, click the Data Science and Training links above.

-## F.O.C.I Principles
+## Principles

-We have strict principles that underly everything we do.
-Our principles can be summarised by the following four *F.O.C.I*:
+We have strict principles that underlie everything we do.
+These principles can be summarised by the following four *F.O.C.I*:

 ### Fit